 Similarly, Amber Waves' custodial problems were inspired by those that Veronica Hart went through.
 Hart even has a cameo as the judge presiding over Amber's case.

-Oh Crap: The look on Rollergirl's face when, after kneeling to give Eddie Adams a blow job, she unzips his fly and sees what she has to deal with.
+First, after kneeling to give Eddie Adams a blow job, she unzips his fly and sees what she has to deal with.

 Inverted when Buck opens his stereo store called "Buck's Super Cool Stereo Store" and Maurice opens the "Rodriques Brothers Night Club".
 Both have very unclever names.